-If you're not a history or constitutional law expert, at this point you might be wondering: Could a Supreme Court justice really be impeached?
-Would it work something like a presidential impeachment?
+But if you're not a history or constitutional law expert, at this point you might be wondering: Can a Supreme Court justice really be impeached?
+Does it work like a presidential impeachment?
 And has it ever actually happened before?

 "Chase and his defenders (the Federalists in the Senate) argued that (1) Chase had broken no laws (on the theory, totally incorrect but always tried by impeached officials, that only an indictable crime was impeachable); and more important (2) that the accusations against Chase really came down to his professional opinions about the role of the judge in the courtroom, and his decisions during particular trials," Randall Calvert, the Thomas F. Eagleton Professor of Public Affairs and Political Science at Washington University in St. Louis, writes in an email.

 "Many of Chase's actions and decisions would be beyond the pale today, but were not so unusual in their day," Calvert says.
 "In particular, many Federalist politicians thought one duty of the judge was to guide the people and protect the Constitution from their mistakes and excesses.
 While controversial, then, his actions were not widely regarded as being as absurd as they would seem today, when the judge is expected to be a much more neutral figure in the courtroom."

 In March of 1805, Chase was acquitted, when none of the eight counts got the required two-thirds support in the Senate.